das-developers/das2docs/das2.3-ICD/ref_streams/README.md

 The stream files in this directory are provided for testing new das2.3 parsers.
 All were taken from mission data and provide real world processing examples.
-Though all header packets are present in the reference streams, most of the data packets have been dropped to conserve space.
+Though all header packets are present in these streams, most of the data packets have been dropped to conserve space.

-These stream files have been tested against the [das2.3-basic.xsd](../das2.3-basic.xsd) schema using the included python3 script [das2_validate](../scripts/das2_validate).
+These files have been tested against the [das2.3-basic.xsd](../das2.3-basic.xsd) schema document using the included python3 script [das2_validate](../scripts/das2_validate).

 | File                | Source                      | Plot Type  | Description    |
 | :------------------ | :-------------------------- | :--------- | :------------- |